What Do HVAC Technicians Do?

 You will need formal training to work as an HVAC technician.
 Most employers prefer to hire workers who have received post-secondary instruction at a trade or technical school or completed a three to five year paid apprenticeship.

 Apprentices acquire their skills both in the classroom and on-the-job.
 To learn about local HVAC apprenticeships, see My Next Move: Careers With Registered Apprenticeships (It is listed as "Heating & Air Conditioning Mechanics and Installers").
 The U.S. Armed Forces also offer HVAC training.

 Some states and localities require HVAC technicians to be licensed which usually means having to pass a written test.
 Find out what the licensing requirements are in the state in which you plan to work.
 See the Licensed Occupations Tool from CareerOneStop.

 In addition to the technical skills you will obtain through formal training, certain soft skills, or personal qualities will contribute to your success in this occupation.

-- Listening: To be able to solve a customer's problem, it is imperative that you understand what he or she is telling you.
+- Listening: To be able to solve a customer's problem, it is imperative that you understand what they are telling you.

 - Speaking: As an HVAC technician, you will have to share information with your coworkers and customers.
 This skill will allow you to do that effectively.